Photo by Neil Coleman, D3sports.com

 Told of our Friday adventure, some MIAC fans at the Stiftungsfestivities thumbed their noses at the UMAC.
 We get it, it’s not the national championship-caliber play they’re used to.
 But UMAC players and coaches quite evidently love the game as much as the rest of us, if not more.
 And if we’re all about playing for the love, and representing for the little guy when compared to Division I, don’t we also have to extend those courtesies to our smaller and perhaps less-talented brethren?

-extended its coach of the year
+Liberty Mutual coach of the year award

 The current leaders are Millsaps’ Mike DuBose, RPI’s Joe King, Geneva’s Geno DeMarco, St. John’s’ Gagliardi and Case Western Reserve’s Greg Debeljak, the only one new to the top five this week.